 Successor to the Chickamauga & Durham Railroad Company, which was sold under foreclosure in October of 1894.
 The Chickamauga & Durham had constructed the 17-mile line from Chickamauga to the coal mines atop Lookout Mountain in 1892.

 The railroad's president was James W. English, a former mayor of Atlanta, whose Chattahoochee Brick and other companies profited from the neo-slavery of Georgia's convict lease system.
-English also owned the Durham Coal and Coke Company which mined the coal carried down the mountain by the railroad.
+English also owned the Durham Coal & Coke Company which mined the coal carried down the mountain by the railroad.

-In 1900 the line was sold to the Chattanooga, Rome and Southern Railroad.
+In 1900 the line was sold to the Chattanooga, Rome & Southern Railroad.
 A year later the CR&S was acquired by the Central of Georgia, which operated the Durham line for a half-century before abandoning it in 1951.